cagov/data-infrastructure/docs/code-review.md

 # Conventions for Code Review and GitHub

-This page documents the Data Services and Engineering Team's practices around GitHub-based development and code review..
+This page documents the Data Services and Engineering Team's practices around GitHub-based development and code review.

 ## Creating a Pull Request